bic-berkeley/psych-214-fall-2016/_sources/allclose.txt

 avoid checking if the returned value is exactly equal to a desired value.
 Rather, we want to check whether the returned value is close enough, given the usual floating point error.
-A common idiom in NumPy is to use the ``np.allclose`` function, which checks whether two values or two arrays equal, within a small amount of error:
+A common idiom in NumPy is to use the ``np.allclose`` function, which checks whether two values or two arrays are equal, within a small amount of error:

 .. nbplot::